Bruno-Diego/CodeInstitutePortfolio1/README.md

 The layout has a intuitive structure with the navigation bar at the top, footer at the bottom and the content on the area in between.
 The styling is consistent through all pages.
 Links are styled to be underlined when selected and when hovered upon, also the external links open in a new tab.
 The main navigation links also have a distinct color to catch the user's attention and to encourage to click them.

-The footer contains icons for Facebook, Instagram, Github and LinkedIn, which link as expected to the creators accounts on the respective platforms.
+The footer contains icons for Facebook, Instagram, Github and LinkedIn, which link as expected to the website's and the creator's accounts on the respective platforms.
 The website is fully responsive and can be accessed on many different screens and compatiple with the most used browsers.

 ## User stories